innopure81/ReactJS-App_Portfolio_Star/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## The goal of the project: a React Web Application integrated with a client-server architecture
+## The goal of the project:
+a React Web Application integrated with a client-server architecture <br />
 ## The technology used:
 -Integrated Contact Form with EmailJS platform for receiving/relaying emails from the client-side <br />
 -Implemented Firebase authorization using the Gmail account <br />